 There are strict time limits for lodging a notice of claim for compensation for personal injury.
 It’s therefore important you don’t delay in taking the necessary steps, otherwise you run the risk of your claim being rejected.
 The deadlines for lodging your notice are as follows:

-If you have been injured in a car accident in Queensland then you may choose to seek legal advice at any stage of the claims process.
+If you have been injured in a car accident in Queensland then you may choose to seek risk-free legal advice at any stage of the claims process.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.

 Information on your rights after a motorcycle accident in Queensland including rights for injured pillion riders.

 Unsure if you should seek legal advice after a car accident in Queensland.
 Check tips for common scenarios here.